gaibz/jengkol-db/README.md

 # Jengkol DB
-Jengkol DB is Cross Platform Database Client
+**Jengkol DB** is a Cross Platform MySQL / MariaDB DataBase Client with Simple and Functional GUI  ..
+Right now, this project is under development ..